-Rural/Metro Corporation began in 1948 as the Rural Fire Protection Company-a privately-run subscription fire service serving the unincorporated area north of Phoenix, Arizona.
+Rural/Metro Corporation began in 1948 as the Rural Fire Protection Company--a privately-run subscription fire service serving the unincorporated area north of Phoenix, AZ.
 Louis A. Witzeman founded the company after watching a neighbor's home burn unchecked because there was no fire protection available in the unincorporated area where the home was located.
-In 1951, the Rural Fire Protection Company contracted to provide fire protection for the newly-incorporated city of Scottsdale, Arizona.
+In 1951, the Rural Fire Protection Company contracted to provide fire protection for the newly-incorporated city of Scottsdale, AZ.
 Rural Fire Protection Company changed the name of its fire fighting operations to Rural/Metro Fire Department after purchasing Phoenix's Metropolitan Fire Department in 1960.
-Over the years the company expanded its activities significantly to include provision of fire protection for several Arizona cities as well as for cities in several other states.
+Over the years the company expanded its activities significantly to include provision of fire protection for several Arizona cities as well as cities in several other states.
 Additionally, the company expanded its range of operations to include ambulance service, security patrol service, hazardous materials response service, and emergency services consulting.
 The company changed its name to Rural/Metro Corporation in 1972.
 Witzeman retired from Rural/Metro in 1978 and sold the company to his employees through an employee stock ownership plan.

 Rural/Metro Corporation often received national publicity, particularly regarding the privatization of fire protection which traditionally had been a public sector service.
-Articles appeared in major publications such as Newsweek, U.S. News and World Report, Reader's Digest, Wall Street Journal, New York Times, and Los Angeles Times.
+Articles appeared in major publications such as Newsweek, U.S. News & World Report, Reader's Digest, Wall Street Journal, New York Times, and Los Angeles Times.
 These articles, as well as many others, are included in the collection.
-Additionally, Rural/Metro was featured on the television programs "60 Minutes" (1978) and "Good Morning America" (2000).
-While the "60 Minutes" broadcast is not in the collection, a Scottsdale Quarterly magazine article describing it is included in the collection.
+Additionally, Rural/Metro was featured on the television programs 60 Minutes (1978) and Good Morning America (2000).
+While the 60 Minutes broadcast is not in the collection, a Scottsdale Quarterly magazine article describing it is included in the collection.
 Also, the Rural/Metro History Project (located in Series 2: Company History) contains a brief description of the broadcast.
-The "Good Morning America" broadcast (on VHS) is included in the collection in the audiovisual series
+The Good Morning America broadcast (on VHS) is included in the collection in the audiovisual series.